badie16/PhytoVigil/backend/README.md

 # 🌿 PhytoVigil Backend

-Backend de l'application **PhytoVigil**, développé avec **FastAPI**, intégrant :
+Backend for the **PhytoVigil** application, developed with **FastAPI**, featuring:

-- 🔐 Authentification sécurisée par JWT
+- 🔐 Secure JWT authentication
-- 👤 Gestion des utilisateurs avec rôles (`user`, `admin`)
+- 👤 User management with roles (`user`, `admin`)
-- 🧠 Module IA de détection de maladies des plantes (TensorFlow)
+- 🧠 AI module for plant disease detection (TensorFlow)
-- 🗃️ Base de données PostgreSQL (via SQLAlchemy)
+- 🗃️ PostgreSQL database (via SQLAlchemy)
-- 📦 API RESTful avec documentation Swagger auto
+- 📦 RESTful API with auto-generated Swagger documentation
-- 🔄 Support du stockage local et de la synchronisation
+- 🔄 Local storage and synchronization support
-- 🤖 Intégration  d’une API IA (ex: Gemini API) pour fournir des informations et solutions complémentaires sur les maladies détectées
+- 🤖 Integration with an AI API (e.g., Gemini API) to provide additional information and solutions for detected diseases

-## ⚙️ Technologies utilisées
+## ⚙️ Technologies Used

 - FastAPI
 - SQLAlchemy